dell/omnia/docs/source/Upgrade/index.rst

 .. caution:: Do not reboot the control plane before initiating the upgrade process, as it leads to loss of telemetry data.

-.. note:: After upgrading the Omnia control plane running on a `supported OS <../Overview/SupportMatrix/OperatingSystems/index.html>`_ (except RHEL/Rocky Linux 8.6 ans 8.8), the ``input/software_config.json`` file remains in its default state.
+.. note:: After upgrading the Omnia control plane running on a `supported OS <../Overview/SupportMatrix/OperatingSystems/index.html>`_ (except RHEL/Rocky Linux 8.6 and 8.8), the ``input/software_config.json`` file remains in its default state.
 This enables users to install the default software versions on a new cluster.

 **Tasks performed by the playbook**